Survivor Series (1996)

 The 1996 Survivor Series was the 10th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It was presented by Milton Bradley's Karate Fighters, and took place on November 17, 1996, at Madison Square Garden in New York, New York.
 The event is notable for seeing the debut of Dwayne Johnson, who wrestled under the name of Rocky Maivia in this event, and would later become known as The Rock.

 The main event was a standard wrestling match for the WWF Championship.
 Shawn Michaels defended the title against Sycho Sid.
 Sid won the title by pinning Michaels after hitting him with a television camera and performing a Powerbomb.
+The match was notable for the crowd's unexpected support for the villainous Sid instead of Michaels, an "edginess" that would influence the dawn of WWF's Attitude Era.